List of characters in mythology novels by Rick Riordan: Chiron

 In The Hidden Oracle, six months later, Chiron is still in charge of Camp Half-Blood, and he is dealing with missing campers, down communications and the arrival of a now mortal Apollo.
 He later participates in the battle with Nero's automaton.

-In The Tower of Nero, Chiron is away from camp when Apollo and Meg McCaffrey return months later to face Nero.
+In The Tower of Nero, Chiron is away from camp when Apollo and Meg return months later to face Nero.
 Chiron returns in time to receive a message from Rachel summoning reinforcements from camp which Chiron personally leads, disguising it as a field trip for the youngest campers.
-Chiron is implied to have been meeting with Bast and Mimir about some kind of a threat that endangers the Greco-Roman, Egyptian and Norse pantheons, but he refuses to elaborate on what it is.

-In The Sun and the Star: A Nico di Angelo Adventure, Chiron is left alone at camp with Dionysus, Nico and Will Solace when the vast majority of the campers decide to return home for the school year.
+In The Sun and the Star, Chiron is left alone at camp with Dionysus, Nico, and Will when the vast majority of the campers decide to return home for the school year.
 Along with the wine god, Chiron reluctantly authorizes the two demigods to go on a quest to Tartarus to rescue Bob and greets them upon Nico and Will's successful return with the Titan.

 In Wrath of the Triple Goddess, Chiron surprises Percy by becoming his substitute history teacher at Alternative High School, although Chiron explains that it is simply a coincidence.
-Wanting to simply be a teacher sometimes, Chiron got Percy's stepfather Paul Blofis to put him on the district's substitute list.
-Percy has recently learned that Chiron's wheelchair isn't just a disguise, as it is actually hard for the centaur to walk.
-Chiron was once shot in the leg by Hercules with a poisoned arrow, leaving the centaur with a permanent leg injury and in eternal agony.
-Percy feels guilty for not having noticed it before.
-This story mirrors Chiron's death in mythology.
+Wanting to simply be a teacher sometimes, Chiron got Paul Blofis to put him on the district's substitute list.
+Percy then learns that Chiron's wheelchair is not just a disguise; he was previously accidentally shot in the leg by Hercules, causing him to have difficulty walking.
 Chiron provides Percy with information on Hecuba and is gone a few days later, much to Percy's disappointment.

-Chiron is played by Pierce Brosnan in the first film and by Anthony Head in the second film.
+Chiron is played by Pierce Brosnan in The Lightning Thief film and by Anthony Head in The Sea of Monsters film.
 In the musical, he is portrayed by Jonathan Raviv.
-In the TV series, he is portrayed by Glynn Turman, with the character depicted with a leg brace on his left hind leg as the result of a war injury.
+In the TV series, he is portrayed by Glynn Turman, with the character depicted with a leg brace on his left hind leg as the result of the war injury.